 This variant defines that full-width components have 20pt layout margins by default.
 The spacing between UI elements inside the components generally is larger than the compact width variant.

-UI component height adapts to the availability of space of the current screen.
-There are 3 variants when applying the main size clasess on vertical space.
+The height of the UI component adapts to the availability of space of the current screen.
+There are 3 variants when applying the main size classes on vertical space.

 - Compact Height